cjfuller/labdb/README.md

  - Edit config/authusers.yml and add the names and e-mail addresses of the users who will be able to access the database.
 Login is done through google, so these must be the exact names and e-mails associated with the users' google accounts.

  - You may also wish to check or replace the config/cacert.pem file; this is a bundle of certificate authority certificates that will be used to verify the identity of the google website used for authentication.
-This was downloaded this bundle from the maintainers of the curl utility; use at your own risk.
+This was downloaded from the maintainers of the curl utility; use at your own risk.

 Next, install dependencies using bundler: